Policy and Procedure #540.0, Health and Safety – Employees (Workers)

 6. consists of burns to a major portion of the body, or

-An employee of the York Region District School Board is defined as a worker under the Occupational Health and Safety Act and means any of the following:
+A worker under the Occupational Health and Safety Act means any of the following:

-3. A person who performs work or supplies services for no monetary compensation under a program approved by a college of applied arts and technology, university or other post- secondary institution.
+3. a person who performs work or supplies services for no monetary compensation under a program approved by a college of applied arts and technology, university, or other post- secondary institution; or

 Defined under the Occupational Health and Safety Act as a person who has charge of a workplace or authority over a worker.
-Examples of supervisors in the York Region District School Board include superintendents, principals, vice-principals, managers, as well as those with the specific title of supervisor.
+Examples of supervisors in the YRDSB include superintendents, principals, vice-principals, managers, as well as those with the specific title of supervisor.

 Workplace violence is: